 If assistance is required from the City, County, State Police, or Fire Department, the Detroit Mercy Department of Public Safety will contact the appropriate agency.
-If a sexual assault or rape should occur, staff on the scene, including Department of Public Safety, will offer the victim a wide variety of services.
+If a sexual assault or rape should occur, staff on the scene, including the Department of Public Safety, will offer the victim a wide variety of services.

 This publication contains information about on-campus and off-campus resources.
-The information is made available to provide the Detroit Mercy Community members with specific information about the resources that are available in the event they become victims of a crime.
+The information is made available to provide the Detroit Mercy Community members with specific information about the resources that are available in the event they become the victim of a crime.
 The information about "resources" is not provided to imply that those resources are "reporting entities" for Detroit Mercy.

-Campus pastoral counselors and campus professional counselors, when acting as such, are not required to report crimes for inclusion into the annual disclosure of crime statistics.
-As a matter of policy, they are encouraged; if and when they deem it appropriate to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.
+Campus pastoral counselors and campus professional counselors, when acting as such, are not required to report crimes for inclusion in the annual disclosure of crime statistics.
+As a matter of policy, they are encouraged; if and when they deem it appropriate to inform persons being counseled of the procedures to report crimes involuntarily or inclusion in the crime statistics.
 While this exemption is to protect the counselor-client relationship, there could be situations where counselors are legally obligated to report a crime.